-Kham has a long history and from the 10th century, Kham never fell under the authority of Lhasa for an extended period, or under direct Chinese authority until the communist government took over in the 1950s.
-Kham was never ruled by a single leader, but ruled by its own local rulers.
-In recent centuries, the most powerful kingdoms in Kham were those of the Muli, Dege, Lingtsang and Nangchen.
-Part of the reason that Kham never under the authority of Lhasa was due to the difference of the sect of Buddhism that was followed in the region.
+Kham has a long history, and from the 10th century, Kham never fell under the authority of Lhasa for an extended period or under direct Chinese authority until the communist government took over in the 1950s.
+Kham was never ruled by a single leader but ruled by its own local rulers.
+In recent centuries, the most powerful kingdoms in Kham were Muli, Dege, Lingtsang, and Nangchen.
+Part of the reason that Kham was never under the authority of Lhasa was due to the difference in the sect of Buddhism that it s followed in the region.

-Nyingtri prefecture is home to Mt, Namche Barwa at 7,782 meters and Mt.
+Nyingtri prefecture is home to Mt; Namche Barwa at 7,782 meters, and Mt.
 Gyala Pelri at 7,294 meters.
 The river valleys around these two mountains drop as much as 5,000 meters in places, making the town of Nyintri one of the lowest in Tibet.
 Nyingtri Prefecture has thick forests, lots of rain, and a mild climate.
 Chamdo and Ganzi Prefectures sit mostly between 3,200 meters and 3,600 meters.
-The Yangtze and Mekong Rivers flow through these prefectures, and the region is widely known as the “breadbasket of Tibet”.
+The Yangtze and Mekong Rivers flow through these prefectures, and the region is widely known as the “breadbasket of Tibet.”
 The highest mountain in Kham, Minya Konka, or Mount Gongga, is in Ganzi Prefecture.

-There are no large cities in Kham, and Chamdo, at 3,300 meters above sea level, is the unofficial capital of Kham.
+There are no large cities in Kham, at 3,300 meters above sea level, which is the unofficial capital of Kham.
 Located in the eastern region of the TAR, it sits on the banks of the Mekong River with a population of over 50,000.
-Kham has some of the most important Buddhist monasteries in the region, which have histories dating back many hundreds of years.
+It has some of the most important Buddhist monasteries in the region, dating back hundreds of years.
 The monastery at Jampaling rises above the town.
-Dege (3,200m) is located near the Yangtze River and is considered to be the cultural heart of Kham.
+Dege (3,200m) is located near the Yangtze River and is considered the cultural heart of Kham.

-There are 4 main dialect groups of Kham Tibetan: Eastern Kham (spoken in Garze prefecture), Western Kham (spoken in northwestern Garze and northeastern Chamdo prefecture), Northern Kham (spoken in Yushu and part of Nagchu prefecture), and Southern Kham (spoken in Dechen, southwestern Garze and southeastern Chamdo prefecture).
-The Dege dialect of Kham is considered by many to be the standard Kham dialect, though most Kham Tibetans in Southern Kham cannot understand this dialect at all.
+There are 4 main dialect groups of Kham Tibetan: Eastern Khampa (spoken in Garze prefecture), Western Khampa (spoken in northwestern Garze and northeastern Chamdo prefecture), Northern Khampa (spoken in Yushu and part of Nagchu prefecture), and Southern Khampa (spoken in Dechen, southwestern Garze and southeastern Chamdo prefecture).
+The Derge dialect of Khampa is considered by many to be the standard Khampa dialect, though most Khampa in Southern Kham cannot understand this dialect.

 Khampa men from Chamdo, Dege, and Nangchen often wear their hair long, with red or black tassels woven in, and most of them wear earrings.
 Women from Riwoche, Dege, and Jyekundo usually have large pieces of turquoise or coral worn on top of their heads.
 Throughout Kham, the chuba is fur-lined and made of beautiful materials.
 Chuba from eastern Tibet, in particular, have super long sleeves, which are tied around the waist, and an inner pouch is often used to store money, amulets, lunch, and even small livestock.
-Men typically wear white shirts with a high collar, while women wear various colored tunics with turned-down collars.
+Men typically wear white shirts with a high collars, while women wear various colored tunics with turned-down collars.